Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Particle transport in matter

 Computational speed and efficiency of transport codes is a key aspect to be considered in tuning procedures, since calculating a change in an air shower observable as response to a change in an event generator may require simulating hundreds of air showers in order to average out shower-to-shower fluctuations.
-Full Monte Carlo simulation, as employed by \corsika{}~\cite{Heck:1998vt}, AIRES~\cite{Sciutto:1999jh} and \crpropa{}~\cite{AlvesBatista:2022vem}, is the gold standard, but very demanding in terms of computational resources.
+Full Monte Carlo simulation, as employed by \corsika{}~\cite{Heck:1998vt} and \crpropa{}~\cite{AlvesBatista:2022vem}, is the gold standard, but very demanding in terms of computational resources.
 The computational effort is proportional to the number of particles that need to be tracked.
 For air showers, this number is proportional to the cosmic-ray energy, which in turn spans over 11 orders of magnitude.
 Full simulation becomes impractical above $10^{17}$\,eV.
-At higher energies, the thinning technique~\cite{Hillas:1997tf} in which only a representative subset of particles is simulated can be used.
-The shower-to-shower variation in computation time depends on the interaction model, through both the runtime of individual hadronic interactions and the nature of the final-state particles, which influence how much energy is fed into the electromagnetic or hadronic cascades.
-Electromagnetic cascades dominate the overall runtime, so models producing more electromagnetic secondaries results in longer simulations.
+At higher energies, the thinning technique \cite{Hillas:1997tf} in which only a representative subset of particles is simulated can be used.
 The computational load further increases if detailed Cherenkov or radio emission has to be simulated, which is needed for some observables.